Accessibility Statement

 Closed captions and subtitles make video content more accessible to people who are d/Deaf or hard of hearing.

-Closed captions (CC) provides on-screen text descriptions of spoken dialogue and other sounds, including music and sound effects.
+- Closed captions (CC) provide on-screen text descriptions of spoken dialogue and other sounds, including music and sound effects.
 Closed captions can be enabled or disabled, as opposed to open captions, which remain visible on the screen throughout the duration of the video content.

 Audio Description

-Audio description (AD) is the auditory narration of the visual elements of video content, including scene locations, character descriptions, and descriptions of actions.
+Audio description (AD) is the auditory narration of the visual elements of video content, including scene locations, character descirptions and the descriptions of actions.

 AD helps people who are blind or have low vision to increase their understanding of what's happening in a video.
 You can turn AD on or off whenever you want.